bitfumes/laravel-multiauth/README.md

 8. All factories moved to database/factories
 9. Post method to get method for admin.all and admin.me routes
 10. All permissions with admin details for every admin
+11. 'BigIncrement' and 'unsignedBigInteger' for schema of admin, admin_role and role table
+12. Install command - include publishing migration, publishing factories, running all migration and seeding initial super admin with role and permissions.

 ## Installation